 If you have the latter problem, I’d suggest getting off the beaten track and getting more adventurous in your subject matter – look for more niche or obscure gripes, problems with the specifics of a certain aspect of your product, service, industry or topic.
 You should find this more fertile ground and use it to grow a beautiful, beautiful tree of knowledge, lush and bountiful with sweet informational fruits.

-Any questions?
+Got any more questions about search term research or how to embed SEO into the content of your website?
 Give us a shout on Twitter and we'll help out if we can.
 Good luck!